sodadata/docs/soda-cl/soda-cl-overview.md

 * You have created a <a href="https://cloud.soda.io/signup?utm_source=docs" target="_blank">Soda Cloud account</a>.
 * You, or an [Admin]({% link soda-cloud/roles-and-rights.md %}) on your Soda Cloud account, has [deployed a Soda Agent]({% link soda-agent/deploy.md %}) and connected it to your Soda Cloud account.
 * You, or an [Admin]({% link soda-cloud/roles-and-rights.md %}) on your Soda Cloud account, has [added a new datasource]({% link soda-cloud/add-datasource.md %}) via the Soda Agent in your Soda Cloud account.
-* (Optional) An Admin on your Soda Cloud account has [integrated with Slack]({% link soda/integrate-slack.md %}) or another [third-party service provider]({% link soda/integrate-webhooks.md %}) to enable Soda Cloud to send alert notifications to your team.
-If you do not integrate with another service-provider, Soda Cloud can send notifications via email.

 ## Create a new agreement